 This Downtown Community Improvement Plan (DCIP) has been prepared to allow the City of Sault Ste.
 Marie to use authorities legislated through Section 28 of the Planning Act and Section 365.1 of the Municipal Act to use grants, loans, and tax increment financing to registered or assessed owners of lands and building within the designated area.
-This authority allows the City to develop innovative approaches and financial incentives to spark redevelopment, leverage private sector investment, and strategically target municipal capital improvements.
+This authority allows the City to develop innovative approaches and financial incentives to spark redevelopment, and leverage private sector investment.